Games & Quizzes

 /əˈplīd/

 put to practical use as opposed to being theoretical.
-To spread a substance or liquid over a surface.
+To commit your time and effort to doing something.

 /ˈsīəntəst/